-Program Chair and Visiting Assistant Professor for M. A. in Reading Instruction, and M. A. in Curriculum & Instruction
+Program Chair and Visiting Assistant Professor for Master of Arts in Reading Instruction, and Master of Arts in Curriculum and Instruction

 Phone Number: 630-844-5656

 My teaching philosophy centers on the basic tenet that all students can learn.
 Whether or not students reach their full learning potential rests in the hands of their teachers.
 In order to ensure student success, as a teacher I must design instruction that addresses multiple learning modalities and continuously engages the learner.
 My goal as a teacher is to find the optimal way to guide each student to success: “If students are apparently unable to learn, we should assume that we have not as yet found the right way to teach them.” ~Marie Clay

 EdD - Loyola University, Chicago

 MA - Northeastern Illinois University